Deaf President Now: Background of Gallaudet University

 Gallaudet University was established in 1864 in Washington, D.C., by Thomas Hopkins Gallaudet's youngest child, Edward Miner Gallaudet.
 Gallaudet University was the world's first university for Deaf and hard of hearing students.

-Throughout Gallaudet’s history, the Deaf community has always felt more or less unsatisfied with the Deaf representation within the faculty.
+Throughout Gallaudet’s history, the Deaf community had always felt more or less unsatisfied with the Deaf representation within the faculty.
 Prior to 1980, there hadn't been any Deaf chief academic officer or president.
 A significant push for a Deaf president, however, came when Jerry C. Lee, who had been president since 1984, resigned in 1987.
 Opposition argued that there were no "sufficiently well-trained deaf people".
 In the months following Lee’s resignation, Gallaudet's Board of Trustees looked at candidates for the next president; during this time, several organizations campaigned for a Deaf president.
 These organizations wrote letters of endorsement to the board recommending qualified deaf candidates and reached out to the media to gain support.
 People such as Vice-President George H. W. Bush and Senators Bob Dole, Bob Graham, Tom Harkin, and Lowell Weicker wrote letters of endorsement for the cause.
 Efforts during this time were unsuccessful in garnering a powerful and unified student backing for a Deaf president.

 New presidential candidates

 On February 28, 1988, the Board had narrowed the pool to three candidates: hearing person Elisabeth Zinser, Vice-Chancellor for Academic Affairs at the University of North Carolina at Greensboro; Irving King Jordan, Gallaudet's Dean of the College of Arts and Sciences, who was deafened at age 21 due to a motorcycle accident; and Harvey Corson, superintendent of the American School for the Deaf, who had been born deaf.

 A group called the "Ducks", a radical fringe faction of the National Association of the Deaf (NAD), began organizing a rally.
 On March 1, 1988, the Ducks attracted more than a thousand students to Gallaudet’s football field to rally.
 The event garnered significantly more student support for the cause.
 In the following days, several small-scale protests on campus occurred.
 On March 6, 1988, the board selected Zinser, the sole hearing candidate, over the other two deaf applicants, Corson and Jordan, as the next president.
-The board, however, made no official announcement of this to the Gallaudet community; the student body found out later in the day by visiting the campus’ Public Relations Office.
+The board, however, made no official announcement of this to the Gallaudet community; the student body found out later in the day by visiting the campus’s Public Relations Office.